-We expect improvement in performance compared to the previous year due to improvements in superposition, AC reasoning, simplifications and heuristic selection.
-Heuristic tuning is still work in progress and in particular we reused heuristics trained for FOF in the LTB division which might be not ideal as the nature of the problems is quite different.
+We expect better performance compared to the previous year due to new methods: join-ability, connectedness, AC reasoning, simplifications and heuristic selection.
+Heuristic tuning is still work in progress and heuristics are not fully tuned for the new options.

-7.12 JavaRes 1.3.0
+7.11 Lash 1.12